January 8, 2018 20 Retail Experts Predictions for 2018 (I): Tech-Driven Disruption

 It may not come as a surprise that over half of our respondents said Artificial Intelligence (AI) is going to be the hottest technology in 2018.
 Why?

 First and foremost, AI will allow retailers to get to know their customers much better, and in real-time.
-Using all of the rich data gathered, companies will be able to craft personalized experiences, present real-time offers and suggest custom-tailored recommendations to their shoppers, as they move throughout the path-to-purchase.
+Using all of the rich data gathered, companies will be able to deliver on-point information.
+From crafted personalized experiences, to real-time offers and custom-tailored recommendation, their shoppers will enjoy them as they move throughout the path-to-purchase.

 “AI will learn about each customer and present them options and special offers customized for them and no one else.” – Jeff Kagan